torizon/blog/content/ota-obstacle-course-part-1.md

 # OTA Obstacle Course: Automotive Update Solutions vs Key Security Challenges: Part 1

-Over-The-Air (OTA) software updates often contain crucial security features, and are thus critical for ensuring the safety of a device.
-OTA updates have an added complexity due to the vast network an update has to traverse before reaching the intended device.
-Thus, ensuring the security of the delivery of these updates is paramount.
+Software updates often contain crucial security fixes, and are thus critical for ensuring the safety of a device.
+OTA (Over-The-Air) updates have an added complexity due to vast public networks update packages have to traverse before reaching the intended device.
+Ensuring the security of the delivery of these updates is paramount.

-Existing update implementations in the automotive industry often rely on authentication and signature methods built on top of the Public Key Infrastructure (PKI) [[ITU-T X.509]](https://www.itu.int/rec/T-REC-X.509-202410-P!Amd1).
-In the context of software update packages, existing solutions have potential drawbacks and only partially mitigate common security risks.
+Existing software update implementations in the industry often rely on authentication and signature methods built on top of the Public Key Infrastructure (PKI) [[ITU-T X.509]](https://www.itu.int/rec/T-REC-X.509-202410-P!Amd1).
+While these methods are effective in their intended use-cases, in the context of software update packages, they have potential drawbacks and only _partially_ mitigate common security risks.

 ## The problem

 The OTA update system is highly automated and can be thought of as the OEM performing remote code execution since a remote server on the OEM’s side is, definitionally, determining and directing what software is running on the ECU.
+This means that unless we can verify with absolute authority that the entity we are receiving the update from really is the OEM, and that the update we are receiving is the intended update, we cannot be sure that the received update is safe.

 ## What is typically used?

 The most commonly used method of protecting the integrity and authenticity of an OTA update is by digitally signing the software update package.
 This is called **code signing**.
-The underlying principle is that the software can be trusted if the client can verify that the update package is untampered with and has been cryptographically signed by the correct author.
+The underlying principle is that the software can be trusted if the client can verify that the update package is not tampered with and has been cryptographically signed by the correct author.
 This is quite useful, and is widely used, but does not protect against some threats important to the overall threat landscape against software update systems.
 A major drawback of simple code signing is that it does not protect against rollback attacks; the client will consider a software update package as valid as long as its signature can be verified.

 This is a major issue as the longer a software version is out there, more vulnerabilities keep getting discovered in it.
-This can be summed up as “sufficiently old software is indistinguishable from malware.”
+The problem can be summed up as “sufficiently old software is indistinguishable from malware.”

-Preventing a system from installing a previously valid software version is similar to revocation of trust.
+Preventing a system from installing a previously valid software version (rolling back) is similar to revocation of trust.

-Many rollback protection methods exist today, such as using a release counter in firmware and use RPMB storage or one-time writable fuses to increment the counter and act as a one-way ratchet.
+Many rollback protection methods exist today, such as using a release counter in firmware and using RPMB storage or one-time writable fuses to increment the counter and act as a one-way ratchet.
 However, those are not in-band with the OTA update system, must be implemented separately, and are limited in scope and expressivity.

 ## Threats we should be aware of

+Code signing and OTA update distribution involves the use of cryptographic keys and signatures, and a distribution service for actually issuing the updates to different clients.

-Based on the above discussion and for the sake of this blog, we can define three threats:
+For the entities described above, for the scope of this blog, we can define the following three threats:
 * T1: Key Compromise
   * Description: An attacker gains possession of the private key used for signing software updates.
 * T2: Distribution Service Compromise